Essential Vaccination Information for Older Adults

 Tools and Tips

 Some factors that affect your health are outside of your control.
 However, many important risk factors are within your power to change.
 This includes getting shots, called vaccinations, that help protect you from certain illnesses.
 Vaccines are some of the safest therapies around.
 Although all therapies, including vaccines, pose the rare chance of serious side effects, for most people, the risks from the diseases are far greater than the risks from the vaccines.
 Contact your health care provider or local health department for a list of doctors who give these shots.
 Your city or county health department or local hospital may operate clinics that provide these vaccines.

-The American Geriatrics Society Foundation for Health in Aging recommends the following vaccinations for most older adults.
+The American Geriatrics Society Health in Aging Foundation recommends the following vaccinations for most older adults.

 What it does: Protects against annual influenza viruses.